Ruben-Hohls/mdshow-goals_First-Draft/README.md

 ## User goals/expectations:

 - Say goodbye to ~~MS Powerpoint/Libre Impress~~ and create powerful presentations to be easily shared and presented where content belongs, on the web!
-- Effeciently turn your 'Markdown' text into stunning presentations in the blink of an eye.
+- Effeciently turn your Markdown text into stunning presentations in the blink of an eye.
 - See your text transform into presentation-format in real time, allowing the ultimate authoring experience, live!
 - Access to a library of different formats, styles, elements and features allowing you to create precisely what you envsion.
 - Integrate your own ideas and concepts by creating customised content to be used and shared.